canonical/kafka-operator/docs/tutorial/deploy.md

 ## Access Apache Kafka brokers

-To watch the process, `juju status` can be used.
-Once all the units show as `active|idle`, the credentials are available to be retrieved.
+Once all the units are shown as `active|idle`, the credentials can be retrieved.

-All sensitive configuration data that Charmed Apache Kafka uses such as passwords and SSL certificates is stored in Juju secrets, you can learn more about [Juju secrets in the documentation](https://documentation.ubuntu.com/juju/3.6/reference/secret/).
+All sensitive configuration data used by Charmed Apache Kafka, such as passwords and SSL certificates, is stored in Juju secrets.
+See the [Juju secrets documentation](https://documentation.ubuntu.com/juju/3.6/reference/secret/) for more information.

 To reveal the contents of the Juju secret container sensitive cluster data for the Charmed Apache Kafka application, you can run: